MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/LayoutIter.md

 Obtains the extents of the current line.

-Extents are in layout coordinates (origin is the top-left corner of the entire `PangoLayout`).
-Thus the extents returned by this function will be the same width/height but not at the same x/y as the extents returned from [method `$Pango`.LayoutLine.get_extents].
+Extents are in layout coordinates (origin is the top-left corner of the entire *PangoLayout*).
+Thus the extents returned by this function will be the same width/height but not at the same x/y as the extents returned from `.get-extents() defined in LayoutLine`.

     method get-line-extents ( CArray[N-Rectangle]  $ink-rect, CArray[N-Rectangle]  $logical-rect )